charliemblack/gemfire-k8s-cache-xml/readme.md

     <region name="test" refid="PARTITION_REDUNDANT"/>
 </cache>root [ /gemfire/extensions ]#
 ```
-This repository includes all the necessary commands in a [README](/k8s/readme.md) for installing prerequisites and the GemFire Operator.
-Additionally, a [cluster.yml](k8s/cluster.yml) file is provided to demonstrate how to use this method to copy the cache.xml file to the container and inform GemFire of its location.

 ## Building the Image
 In the image directory, you can find all the required files and commands used to build and push the image to Docker Hub.
 Your enterprise might use a different container repository, so adjust the image name accordingly.